krist3n/bruen-analysis/README.md

 Bruen Project for my Summer 2024 Data Analytics Internship at the Bronx Defenders.
 W/ Max Gilligan.

 ## Description
-Analysis of the New York State Rifle & Pistol Ass'n v.
-Bruen Supreme Court Ruling - we looked at whether the ruling had any quantitative impact on criminal weapons possession (CWP) charges in New York City (with cross-Borough and cross-race analysis as well).
-Ultimately, we found that there was no significant changes between CWP charges before and after Bruen.
+Analysis of the New York State Rifle & Pistol Ass'n (NYSRPA) v.
+Bruen Supreme Court Ruling - we looked at whether the ruling had any quantitative impact on criminal possession of weapon charges (CWP) in New York State.
+Ultimately, we found that there was no significant changes between CWP charges pre- and post- Bruen ruling.

+See the bruen_raw_data dir for datasets we used.

-See the ipynb file for more detailed program comments; See the bruen_graphics folder for the actual data visuals/graphics produced and presented.
+See the ipynb file for data processing (as well as more detailed program comments).

+See the results dir for the CSV files exported from the ipynb file.

+See the bruen_graphics dir for the R script I used to generate data visualizations (and the actual graphics themselves).